danmbeyah/Portfolio-Rebalancing/README.md

 3. Calendar + Threshold rebalancing

 # Disclosure
-This project is intended to be used to teach fundamentals of investment based on David E. Linton's book "Fundamentals of Investment Management" and does not reflect any Investment Manager's strategy.
+This project is intended to be used to teach fundamentals of investment based on David E. Linton's book "Foundations of Investment Management: Mastering financial markets, asset classes, and investment strategies, " and does not reflect any Investment Manager's strategy.